serguven/2800-202210-BBY10/README.md

 Database connection is provided.
 For now there is only one collection(bby-10-users) in our database(COMP2800).
 Authentication is being made.
 Only admins(doctors) can access "localhost:8000/admin" page.
 Not all of the planned HTML pages and their CSS properties implemented.
-Sign in page doesn't have CSS properties.
+Sign up page doesn't have CSS properties.